Jessica De Gouw: Career

 After graduation, De Gouw moved to Sydney for her acting career.
 While there, she appeared in a number of TV series, mainly in guest starring roles.

 In 2012, she debuted in the film Kath & Kimderella as Isabella, Kath and Kim's maid.
 She moved to Los Angeles later that year and landed the recurring role of Helena Bertinelli/The Huntress in the action-adventure series, Arrow.

 In 2013, De Gouw was cast in the NBC series Dracula as Mina Murray alongside Jonathan Rhys Meyers and Oliver Jackson-Cohen.
 The series was cancelled after the first season.

 In 2016, De Gouw was cast as fictional abolitionist Elizabeth Hawkes in the WGN series, Underground.
 She played the lead role Ren Amari in the 2017 feature film OtherLife based on the novel Solitaire by Kelley Eskridge.

 De Gouw appeared in the 2018 Australian television movie Riot, about the 78ers, the Australian LGBTQ rights movement who fought for decriminalisation, recognition and equality.

 She played the role of Sergeant Klintoff's wife, Louisa, in Leah Purcell's debut feature film, The Drover's Wife: The Legend of Molly Johnson (2021).

+On 11 July 2024, De Gouw was named for Stan Australia series Sunny Nights.
+On 31 January 2025 De Gouw was named as part of the cast for Netflix series The Survivors.

 Personal life

 De Gouw was in a relationship for several years with her Dracula costar, Oliver Jackson-Cohen.

 In a June 2022 interview, she described herself as queer and said that she was in a relationship with a woman.
+De Gouw and her girlfriend, hairstylist Sophie Roberts, spoke about the pair's relationship for the February edition of Vogue in 2023.